carb-pride-puter-frens/100DaysOfCode/Michael/logs/notes/css.md

     - Relative units are relative given the context
         - i.e. `em` refers to the measurement relative to the parent
 - These apply anywhere where a size is needed, like `font-size`, `width`, etc.

+## Variables/Custom Properties

+- Variables, much like in code, hold values that can be used in multiple places
+- Syntax: `--name: value;`
+- Usage: `color: var(--variable, defaultValueIfVarIsntAvailable);`
+- Usage for multiple variables if first var is not available: `color: var(--first-var, var(--second-var, var(--third-var. defaultFallback)));`
+    - Cannot list them in one `var()` call as CSS always only checks all values after the first arg
+        - They shouldn't, and someone should change that since so many other langauges (***LIKE JS, THE LANGAUGE OF THE WEB IRONICALLY***) don't do this, but whatever
+- This seems like a good resource for this: [Mozilla Docs for CSS Variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties)
+- Best place to put custom variables is the `:root` pseudo-class selector (usually same thing as `html` but may differ on other browsers)
+    - Think of `:root` as the place to define global proerties.
+Mostly will probably just be for vars
+- You can overwrite vars in child selectors if needed, with (probably) the same precedence rules listed in these notes
+- FCC says you should do fallbacks by putting a similar tag with the fallback value above it for browsers that can't use vars yet
+    - Maybe don't cater to 85 year olds that are still running IE 9 or something instead lmao
+- Personal note: this feature makes stuff like Sass and Less way less appealing to use since CSS has vars and math now, but I'm still gonna go through Sass and see what they offer

+## Media Queries

+- Made using `@media`; allow for using different values depending on things like screen-size and others
+- Basic CSS I imagine won't go into depth, but Applied Visual Design will
+- I've had trouble with media queries in the past, which is one of the major reasons why I mostly relied on Bootstrap and other CSS frameworks